discarbon/discarbon-generalized-smart-contract/docs/Pooling.md

 > disCarbon Devcon 6 attendee pooling contract

 This contract exchanges the coins/tokens of the users for carbon         tokens (NCT) and sends them to the pooling address.
-This contract         never owns any coins or tokens as all transactions happen instantly         in a block and are forwarded in the same transaction.
+This contract         never owns any coins or tokens as all transactions happen instantly         and are forwarded in the same transaction.